 Although it may look like Kaylynn is a newbie, she actually has been part of the Pivotal team since 2011.
-While finishing her Master of Science in Physiotherapy from the University of Alberta, she worked part time as an assistant at the Fort Saskatchewan clinic.
+While finishing her Master of Science in Physiotherapy from the University of Alberta, she worked part-time as an assistant at the Fort Saskatchewan clinic.
 She now treats patients at the Northgate location.
-She may be a familiar face, but lets get to know Kaylynn the physiotherapist.
+Lets get to know Kaylynn the physiotherapist!

 “I have been training in Olympic Weightlifting since October 2011, right after I started my Master’s in Physio.
 Olympic Weightlifting is one of the oldest sports around.
 It is a strength sport comprised of two lifts: the snatch and the clean and jerk.
 The clean and jerk is where the lifter quickly and systematically lifts the barbell from ground level to overhead.
 The clean occurs when the lifter moves the barbell from the ground to a catch position on their collarbones.
 The jerk occurs when the lifter hoists the weight from their collarbones to overhead.The clean and jerk requires a narrower grip on the barbell and is comprised of two distinct movements.
 The snatch requires a wide grip on the barbell and one smooth movement from the ground to overhead.” – Kaylynn Shewaga